sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

     return([pl,pl_noI,pl_noX,pl_no_last_X])

 pretty_print(html("<h1>Playfair Cipher Decryptor</h1>"))
-print 'Enter your ciphertext and a guess for the key to construct you polybius square.' print 'Warning: both the message and the key must be in quotes.'
+pretty_print(html("<h>Enter your ciphertext and a guess for the key to construct you polybius square.
+Warning: both the message and the key must be in quotes.<h>"))
 @interact
 def _(Ciphertext=input_box(default='"LYXAXGDA"', label="Message:"),Key=input_box(default='"key"', label='Guess key:'),showmatrix=checkbox(True, label='Show polybius square:')):
     print 'These are some of the possibilities for the plaintext:'